 TIP: Don't trust that the guy/gal in front of you is paying attention - many have been led astray before you.

 - Pre Qualifications:

 - In the past you may have needed prior trail running credentials to get into this race.
 No more.
 This is not an easy trail race and we caution newbies not to underestimate the Nipmuck, particularly if you've only recently come over to trails from road running.
 If you want to make sure you've got what it takes, we'll be organizing training runs on the course - come get a preview.

 All proceeds after expenses are donated to local trail stewardship organizations.
 Sure, we 'could' make the entry fee cheaper and still cover our costs - but we want to make sure these trails are maintained and preserved for generations to come so pony up and support the cause.

-NipMuck offers three options for those who want to take on the Muck:
+NipMuck offers two options for those who want to take on the Muck: